-Firstly we hold our breath, even though we think we are breathing out into the water.
+Sometimes we hold our breath, even though we think we are breathing out into the water.
 Our breath is held instinctively without knowing it.
 Then as we swim and need to take the next breath, we have to exhale and inhale in the short second our mouth is out of the water.
-This is too short for taking a controlled breath and usually results in a mouth full of water, or at best, complete exhaustion.
+This is not enough time to take a controlled breath and can often result in a mouth full of water, or at best, complete exhaustion.

-Also, holding our breath causes a rapid increase in carbon dioxide in our respiratory system.
+Holding breath underwater causes a rapid increase in carbon dioxide in our respiratory system.
 This increases the urgency to breathe again because carbon dioxide is a waste product and needs to be exhaled.
-The net result is more frequent and rapid breaths.
-Not good when you're trying to swim.
+The net result is more frequent and rapid breaths, which is counter-productive when it comes to relaxed and smooth swimming.

 The solution is to ensure you are breathing out into the water as you swim.
 Breathe out in a slow controlled way without forcing the air out so that when you turn your head to breathe in again, inhaling is all you need to do, and you have plenty of time to do it comfortably.

 The second most common mistake is to leave it right to the last second to take a breath.
 In other words, we wait until all oxygen has expired, and we are almost gasping for air.
-We turn our head to breathe, and the action becomes a rushed panic, resulting in a mouth full of water.
+We turn our head to breathe, and the action becomes a rushed panic, resulting in either a mouth and nose full of water or sudden exhaustion.

 The solution here is to breathe long before you need to.